diegodfp/bitacoraFrontEnd/README.md

 # BitacoraFrontEnd
+Clone Resposity and execute `npm install` if you have vulnerabilyties execute this comand `npm audit fix --force`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `ng serve - o` for a dev server.The application will automatically reload if you change any of the source files.

 ## Code scaffolding